bajamircea/bajamircea.github.io/_posts/2015-10-31-dependency-injection-interface.markdown

 # Introduction

-I first saw systematic use of dependency injection in AngularJS, a Javascript framework.
+I first saw dependency injection used systematically in AngularJS, a Javascript framework.
 However the technique comes from Java and this example illustrates how it would apply to C++.